realA10001986/VSR/Electronics/Control Board/README.md

 3) When clicking "Next", JLCPCB will complain about "unselected parts".
 Click "Do not place".

 #### You additionally need:
 - 1x NodeMCU ESP32 devboard, preferably with CP2102 USB-to-UART converter.
-19pin version.
+38pin, 25mm wide.
 For example: [This one](https://www.waveshare.com/nodemcu-32s.htm)
 - 2x 19pin femals headers, 8.5mm high, 2.54mm pitch (LCSC part number C7509529).
 If you can't get them for exactly 19 pins, get some longer ones and cut them.
 - Screw terminals and XH connector on the back of the Control Board:
   - 2x DG308-2.54-02P-14-00A(H) (LCSC part number C699496) (or [any other](https://www.mouser.com/ProductDetail/Amphenol-Anytek/VN02A1500000G?qs=Mv7BduZupUgf8d3Xo6xdxw%3D%3D); 2.54mm pitch, 2 pins) for 5V and 12V connectors;